-With the signing of the CARD Act of 2009, the laws around gift cards changed.
-The regulations regarding gift cards actually came into effect August 22, 2010.
+With the signing of the CARD Act, the laws around gift cards changed.
+This regulation regarding gift cards actually came into effect years ago.
 They affected expiration date and fees associated with gift cards.
 The main provisions of the law:

 - Gift cards can have an expiration date, but it can’t be sooner than 5 years.

 - Inactivity fees and other service charges can only be applied to cards older than 1 year.

 - The law covers gift certificates, store gift cards, and general-use prepaid cards.

 The card we received (in the story above) was obviously given out prior to this coming into effect.
 It will be interesting to see how retailers and banks treat gift cards in the coming months and years.
 I suspect that they and their customers will be a lot happier.